-So, you’re going to grow a garden, now what?
+So, you’re going to plant a garden, now what?
 Do you start plants indoors as seedlings or do you go to a garden center to buy all your plants?
 Is it more cost effective to start seeds indoors or buy the plants?

-Well, to begin with, if you want to start your own plants you will need a grow light there are some inexpensive ones you can purchase that work great, but we didn’t buy one.
+If you want to start your own plants you will need a grow light there are some inexpensive ones you can purchase that work great, but we didn’t buy one.

 Like most people we have a lot of junk sitting around in our garage.
 With some ingenuity on hubby’s part, a lot of useless things in our garage and a trip to the hardware store, we now have a stand with a grow light.
 Not very pretty, but it works and we spent very little on it.